 These vibrations are propagated to the surrounding area.

 A nearby microphone responds to the vibrations and generates an electric current whose variations correspond to the pressure variations of the speech sounds.
 In other words, the microphone has detected the information.
-The electric current now contains the information and it is passed to a CD (compact disk) burner.
+The electric current now contains the information and it is passed to a CD (compact disc) burner.

 The CD burner converts the patterns of electric variations into markings under the transparent surface of a plastic disc.
 This has now stored (or recorded) the speech information onto the disc.

 This information stored on the disc can be “read”, that is, a reproduction of the speech sounds can be provided, by a CD player.
 In this machine a laser beam is shone onto the disc.
 As the disc rotates, each successive marking on the disc, that is, each stored unit of information, is successively illuminated by the beam.
 The laser beams are reflected by the markings on the disc.
 A light-sensitive device converts the patterns of the reflected laser beams into a correspondingly varying electric current.
+(For those who can’t remember CDs, there are more recent electronic and magnetic devices that perform the equivalent function.)

 Then the electric current is fed into a loudspeaker, which converts the electrical symbols into a varying magnetic force that makes a diaphragm vibrate backwards and forwards.
 This produces sound vibrations in the air.